Counting conjugacy classes of fully irreducibles: double exponential growth: Introduction

 The case of rank $r=2$ is special, and Theorem~\ref{thm:main} does not apply.
 The group $Out(F_2)$ is commensurable with the mapping class group $MCG(\Sigma_{1,1})$ of the punctured torus $\Sigma_{1,1}$ and with the group $SL(2,\mathbb Z)$.
 The Teichm\"uller space $\mathcal T(\Sigma_{1,1})$ is the hyperbolic plane $\mathbb H^2$, with a faithful discrete isometric action of $MCG(\Sigma_{1,1})$ as a nonuniform lattice.
 Counting $\mathfrak N_2(L)$ amounts to (up to correcting for the commensurability effects) computing the number of conjugacy classes in that lattice of translation length $\le L$.
 By the classical counting results, this produces exponential asymptotics for $\mathfrak N_2(L)$, rather than the double exponential asymptotics displayed in Theorem~\ref{thm:main}.

-Counting the conjugacy classes of fully irreducibles $\vphi\in \out$ with a given bound on $\log\lambda(\vphi)$ is a considerably more difficult problem than the (already deep) corresponding mapping class group problem.
-The main complication is that the $CV_r$ does not admit any of the nice local analytic structures present in the Teichm\"uller space setting, precluding the use of classical methods of ergodic theory in analyzing the geodesic flow dynamics.
-Indeed, we will see below that the counting results we obtain in the $Out(F_r)$ setting exhibit new behavior, not present in classical hyperbolic dynamical systems.
-Since the local geometry of $CV_r$ does not help, one may be inclined to try to use the several known $\out$-conjugacy class invariants.
-Unfortunately, they are not well suited for counting problems.
-The value of the stretch factor $\lambda(\vphi)$ is one such invariant of the conjugacy class of a fully irreducuble $\vphi\in\out$.
+Counting the conjugacy classes of fully irreducibles $\vphi\in \out$ with a given bound on $\log\lambda(\vphi)$ is a considerably different problem from the corresponding mapping class group problem.
+The main difference is that the Outer space $CV_r$ does not admit any of the nice local analytic structures present in the Teichm\"uller space setting, precluding the use of classical methods of ergodic theory in analyzing the geodesic flow dynamics.
+Indeed, we will see below that the counting results we obtain in the $\out$ setting exhibit new behavior, not present in classical hyperbolic dynamical systems.
 Recall that for a fully irreducible $\vphi\in\out$, the number $\log\lambda(\vphi)$ can be interpreted as the length of a closed geodesic in the moduli space $\mathcal{M}_r$ corresponding to $\vphi$.
+Thus, the question of counting curves can be translated into a question about stretch factors.

 As a companion result to Theorem~\ref{thm:main} we prove that the number of \emph{distinct values} of $\log\lambda(\vphi)$ in the setting of Theorem~\ref{thm:main} grows at most exponentially in $L$:

 \begin{thm} Let $r\ge 2$ be an integer.
 Then there exists a constant $p=p(r)>1$ such that